 Athens is a sprawling city established among seven historic hills and surrounded by remarkable mountains.
 Inhabited for more than 3,000 years, Athens is widely known as the cradle of Western civilization and the birthplace of democracy.
 Consisting of a large city center, an urban district and metropolitan area, Athens presents a confusing blend of historical and modern features.
 The city is famous for its archaeological ruins and monuments.
 However, Athens is not just about ancient ruins.
 This bustling city is also an important center for culture, nightlife and sports.

-The Temple of the Olympian Zeus in Athens, Greece: This half-ruined temple is dedicated to Zeus, the chief of the Olympian Gods, and that is how it took its name, the temple of the Olympian Zeus.
+The Temple of the Olympian Zeus is in Athens.
+This half-ruined temple is dedicated to Zeus, the chief of the Olympian Gods, and that is how it took its name, the temple of the Olympian Zeus.
 It stands within a walking distance from the Athens center.
 This temple is very close to other monuments of Athens, such as Kallimarmaro Stadium, the Hadrian's Arch and Zappeion Megaro.

 Athens' Panathenaic Stadium or Panathinaikos, is also known as the Kallimarmaro, which means "beautifully marbled" and is the world's only stadium, made entirely of marble which comes from nearby Mount Pendeli.
 The ancient stadium where the Kallimarmaro now stands was the place where male athletes were competing in athletic events during the Panathenaia celebrations, the greatest festivities in ancient Athens.
 It was built around 330 BC by Athenian orator Lykourgos.
 The stadium had a parallelogram shape with an entrance on one end and spectator seats on the three sides of the stadium.